Knott’s Scary Farm Guide – Ultimate Guide to The Best Halloween Night in The World?

 The Event is now a Multi-night Horror fest with 8+ terrifying Haunted Houses and a no-escape Scare Zone that covers the whole park.
 We think the event is special for a number of reasons that come together to just make this the perfect Scarenight.

 First is the setting.
 The Wild-West Ghost town of Calico that the theme park is based around adds the perfect level of eerie, and just walking down the Main Street of the town has a spooky feel even without the added effects and creepy monsters.
-There are Cemetarys, creepy old buildings, abandoned carriages, and rusty railway cars.
+There are cemeteries, creepy old buildings, abandoned carriages, and rusty railway cars.
 It all has a sinister vibe about it during the day, and at night it goes u a good couple of levels.
-Then Knotts Scary Farm fills it with Chilling Fog, Spine-chilling noise, Eariy Lighting, and of course, terrifying monsters train in the art of scaring the absolute, you know what, out of you!
+Then Knotts Scary Farm fills it with Chilling Fog, Spine-chilling noise, Eariy Lighting, and of course, terrifying monsters trained in the art of scaring the absolute, you know what, out of you!

 Second, the Haunted Houses are easily the best we have witnessed at any scare event.
 They are more thoughtful, detailed, and downright horrifying than just about any other event in the country.
 At Universal, the Houses are really cool as they can pull on the incredible IP the Picture company owns, but at Knotts, they have to be a bit more creative, but they pull it off brilliantly.
 Some of the houses are downright horrifying just being in them before you add the monsters.